comp-journalism/UMD-J479D-J779D-Fall2016/README.md

 ####Prerequisites####
 - JOUR352 / JOUR652 (or equivalent experience with CSS / HTML), or permission of the instructor
-- A University statistics course
+- A university-level statistics course

 ####Textbook and readings####
 - Alberto Cairo.
 The Functional Art: An introduction to information graphics and visualization.
 New Riders.
 2012.
 ISBN-13: 978-0321834737